Rafels/Assignment-2/Assignment2_s929574.md

 ## Problem 6
 #### Define a struct named Date to keep track of dates.
 Provide functions that read dates from an input and finally display dates as an output.

-The struct *Date* is deklared before main and is given to integer variables and one string variable, the struct variable is called *myDate*.
+The struct *Date* is declared before main and is given to integer variables and one string variable, the struct variable is called *myDate*.
 The user is then prompted to input the day, month and year, the values are fed to *myDate* in to the right variables.
-This program is quite simple and may be proned to errors as the program does not check if the input days are correct according to the given month or even if the string given is a valid month.
+This program is quite simple and may be prone to errors as the program does not check if the input days are correct per the given month or even if the string given is a valid month.

 **The Code:**
 ```C++